udf/misc_scripts/README.md

 Used for [this shitpost](https://giant.gfycat.com/VastAmusedAfricanharrierhawk.webm) (NSFW, gfycat because I can't get it into a reasonably sized gif)

 (the site is http://seoi.net/penint, also NSFW)

+## git_remote_https_to_ssh
+Date: 2018-11-25
+Deps: Python

+Recursively finds all git repositories in the working directory and replaces https remote urls with ssh